Brokerages Set Metro Bank PLC (MTRO.L) (LON:MTRO) PT at GBX 141

-Shares of Metro Bank PLC (MTRO.L) (LON:MTRO) have received an average recommendation of “Hold” from the eight analysts that are presently covering the stock, MarketBeat.com reports.
-Three investment analysts have rated the stock with a sell recommendation, four have assigned a hold recommendation and one has issued a buy recommendation on the company.
-The average 12-month target price among brokerages that have covered the stock in the last year is GBX 100 ($1.31).
+Shares of Metro Bank PLC (MTRO.L) (LON:MTRO) have earned a consensus rating of “Hold” from the eight brokerages that are currently covering the firm, MarketBeat reports.
+Three equities research analysts have rated the stock with a sell recommendation, four have issued a hold recommendation and one has issued a buy recommendation on the company.
+The average 12 month price target among brokerages that have covered the stock in the last year is GBX 100 ($1.31).

-Several equities analysts have recently commented on the stock.
-Barclays reaffirmed an “underweight” rating on shares of Metro Bank PLC (MTRO.L) in a research report on Monday, July 20th.
-Citigroup reaffirmed a “neutral” rating on shares of Metro Bank PLC (MTRO.L) in a report on Monday, October 12th.
+Several brokerages have recently commented on MTRO.
 Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell reiterated a “neutral” rating on shares of Metro Bank PLC (MTRO.L) in a research report on Monday, October 12th.
-Finally, Morgan Stanley restated an “underweight” rating and set a GBX 100 ($1.31) price objective on shares of Metro Bank PLC (MTRO.L) in a research note on Monday, August 10th.
+Citigroup reiterated a “neutral” rating on shares of Metro Bank PLC (MTRO.L) in a research note on Monday, October 12th.
+Morgan Stanley restated an “underweight” rating and issued a GBX 100 ($1.31) price target on shares of Metro Bank PLC (MTRO.L) in a research report on Monday, August 10th.
+Finally, Barclays reaffirmed an “underweight” rating on shares of Metro Bank PLC (MTRO.L) in a research report on Monday, July 20th.

 Metro Bank PLC (MTRO.L) Company Profile